T. J. Zeuch: St. Louis Cardinals

 On July 25, 2021, the Blue Jays traded Zeuch to the St. Louis Cardinals in exchange for cash considerations.
 He pitched the remainder of the season for the club’s Triple-A affiliate, the Memphis Redbirds.

 He was assigned to Memphis to begin the 2022 season.
 Zeuch was designated for assignment on May 21, 2022, and was released on May 28.

 Cincinnati Reds

 Zeuch was signed to a minor league contract by the Cincinnati Reds on June 3, 2022.
+He was called up to the Reds on August 10 to start a game that day against the New York Mets in New York.
+He made two starts, giving up 6 runs in 4 innings in each start, before being optioned to the Triple-A Louisville Bats on August 21.
 On September 14, Zeuch was released by the Reds.

-He was called up to the Reds on August 10 to start a game that day against the New York Mets in New York.
-He made two starts, giving up 6 runs in 4 innings in each start, before being optioned to Louisville August 21.

-Colorado Rockies
+Philadelphia Phillies

-On December 15, 2022, Zeuch signed a minor league contract with the Colorado Rockies.
+On December 15, 2022, Zeuch signed a minor league contract with the Colorado Rockies organization.

+On March 28, 2023, Zeuch was traded to the Philadelphia Phillies and assigned to the Triple-A Lehigh Valley IronPigs.
+In 16 games (15 starts) for Lehigh Valley, he logged a 4–5 record and 5.06 ERA with 42 strikeouts in 74 2/3 innings pitched.
+On September 9, Zeuch was released by the Phillies organization.

+Washington Nationals

+On February 15, 2024, Zeuch signed a minor league contract with the Washington Nationals.
+In 11 games for the Triple–A Rochester Red Wings, he struggled to an 11.69 ERA with 12 strikeouts across 22 1/3 innings pitched.
+On June 14, Zeuch was released by the Nationals organization.

+Olmecas de Tabasco

+On June 30, 2024, Zeuch signed with the Olmecas de Tabasco of the Mexican League.
+He made one start for Tabasco, tossing four innings and striking out four batters while allowing two hits.

+Piratas de Campeche

+On December 11, 2024, Zeuch was traded to the Piratas de Campeche in exchange for Ariel Miranda.
+He made one start for Campeche, taking the loss after allowing seven runs (six earned) on eight hits with two strikeouts in 3 2/3 innings.
+Zeuch was released by the Piratas on April 25, 2025.